 The branch grew rapidly and by 1956 was actively training divers, and providing help for visiting inland branches.
 The first “Diving Rally” was held at Torquay, and was attended by 40 members from 10 branches.
 At a Committee meeting in the spring of 1961, it was thought that something more than looking for new sites for “Flatty bashing” should be done for the new diving season and it was decided that a survey of all wrecks, both charted and uncharted, within the 20 fathom line along the South Devon coast, should be attempted.
 The idea was to explore, photograph, research and record to establish a record that could ultimately be published.
 Armed with helpful information from the Admiralty Hydrographic dept, local information, and a new echo sounder that had been bought with money earned by the club from salvage exploits in the Salcombe estuary, the project started.
 It was decided to operate from Salcombe, and the 30ft fishing boat “Princess” owned by fisherman Mike Dornan was chartered on a regular basis.
 This led to the discovery of the Maine and subsequent salvage of the bronze propeller, the story of which is well documented elsewhere.

 At a committee meeting in January 1963, it was unanimously agreed that some form of constitution should be instituted in view of the fact that none had existed to date.
 This was duly done, and was very similar to that in existence today.
-In November of that year, an important decision was made, to form a company to oversee the commercial side of the club’s activities, such as the sale of air, salvage activities etc. ( Besides owning the Maine, the club was to finalise the purchase of the collier, the Riversdale, in December 1963).
+In November of that year, an important decision was made, to form a company to oversee the commercial side of the club’s activities, such as the sale of air, salvage activities etc. ( Besides owning the wreck of the Maine, which had been puchased for £100, the club was to finalise the purchase of the collier, the Riversdale, in December 1963.
+Their offer of £5 to purchase the wreck was accepted, much to their surprise).
 This was a 2805 ton vessel built in 1906 and sunk by enemy action in December 1917.
 The new company was “Torbay Divers Ltd”, and would remain in existence until wound up in the mid 1990’s.

 In 1966 Torbay branch member Derek Cockbill was elected National Diving Officer, (later to become National Chairman), and he was instrumental in proposing and establishing the Club Instructor grade.
 The first course was held in Torquay in October that year.
 Derek also set up a permanent National sub committee to look at accidents and incidents to see if lessons could be learnt.